DocuSign Developer FAQs - Integration Keys and Go Live

 How do I enable and download API logs?

-API logging is set on a per-user basis and can be enabled on the Privacy & Security page in your DocuSign account preferences.
+API logging is set on a per-user basis and can be enabled on the General Settings page in your DocuSign account preferences.
 In the Request Logging section, you can Enable Logging, Disable Logging, Download Logs and Clear Logs.

 Enabling logging will capture 50 requests and then disable logging automatically.
 Logs captured can be downloaded in the form of a ZIP file.
 If you need to capture more logs, you will need to clear the logs and enable logging again to capture 50 more requests; see API Request Logging for more details.